 Couldn’t help it, I had to make another Wild Flower.
 This time, I was inspired by this pretty knit I found at Jo-Ann Fabric and Craft Store.
 I turned the pattern into a floral maxi dress after loving how my first Wild Flower turned out.
-In honor of National Craft Month, Jo-Ann has organized a spring crafting inspiration page on their website, and I am loving the floral trend!

 I love most everything floral, how about you?
 But when it comes to apparel fabric, I think florals can be tricky.
 I loved the feminine, romantic print of this floral, and I also liked the sophistication that the black background brings.
 I can never remember to memorize the labels on the fabric bolts, plus I was shopping with kids, so I’m not positive on this fabric blend, but it feels like it has some spandex in it, giving it a nice slinky drape.
 It does stretch more when worn, though, so I had to stitch together the deep V in the bodice a couple inches because it was pulling down so far once on.
 (I skipped the modesty panel again.)